silverstripe/developer-docs/en/03_Upgrading/04_Upgrading_project.md

 - Backup your database content.
 - Backup your codebase (use version control if possible).

-[warning]
+> [!WARNING]
-Never update a website on the live server.
+> Never update a website on the live server.
 Get it working on a development copy first!
-[/warning]

 ### Install composer